KRFOSS/kali-docs/community/kali-linux-community-forums/index.md

 * New registrants' posts will be moderated at first, causing a slight delay in the post appearing - please _**do not**_ report problems with your post not appearing instantly during your first three days of membership.
 * Please use sensible and descriptive titles for your posts - titles like "Please Help Me!!" or "Need Assistance" or "What Am I Doing Wrong?" etc., don't give forum members any idea what the issue might be and are unlikely to draw either interest or assistance.
 * Do _not_ cross-post across sub-forums, please - one post in the relevant area is enough!
 * Before creating a new thread, please search the forums for similar or related previous postings.
-If you _do_ create a new thread asking a question that has already been asked, don’t be surprised if your thread gets deleted without notice.
+If you _do_ create a new thread asking a question that has already been asked, don't be surprised if your thread gets deleted without notice.
 * **_Do not post_** about breaking into networks that do not belong to you and for which you have no permissions. _**Do not post**_ about illegal activities.
 * Religious, political, or pornographic references will _not_ be tolerated.
 Stay on topic.
 * Posts about your success in "hacking" into your neighbours WiFi or queries about how to break into a network, etc., are not welcome and will vanish (quite possibly along with your user ID).